Longjing in Old Fashioned Wrap 2020

 We have reserved a small amount of Longjing Spring Equinox to have our old tea master friend to wrap the tea in kraft paper, the old fashioned way.
 Although the paper material is modernised with lamination for better protection, the look is still what it used to look like when I bought my first authentic Longjing on the shore of West Lake ( Xihu ) in 1980.

 And the great smell of the dry leaves too.
 This nostalgic, unique, freshly roasted Longjing olfactory delight.
 That is why we have not put the batch into cold storage yet.
 This particular fragrance will be subdued after we do*.
-So if you’d like to experience that same sensation I had 39 years ago that opened my senses for tea, you have until April 25 to get it before we have to protect its flavour by refrigeration.
-Heat in tropical Hong Kong gets serious in May.
+So if you’d like to experience that same sensation I had 40 years ago that opened my senses for tea, you have until April 17 to preorder it.
+This year, our Longjing Spring Equinox was harvested and roasted on March 28.
+First flush for this authentic original cultivar, unlike all those other early harvest versions.

 Net weight: 250 g (8.82 oz) in old-style double kraft wrap